EmVee381/EmVee381/README.md

 - ⚠️ If you consider GitHub as a social network, please don't follow me, thank you.

-- 🌱 I’m currently learning C, Gobject
+- 🌱 I’m currently learning:
+  - C and Gobject
+  - C# and Avalonia UI
+  - C++, C# in RBFX Game engine

 <!--